websideas/Mondova/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 * 3 Widgets: currencies switcher, currency converter, currencies rates
 * 5 kinds of selectors with flags + flag mode
 * 2 more additional AJAXED shortcodes: [woocs_rates exclude="" precision=2] & [woocs_converter exclude="" precision=2]
-* Currency can be changed automatically according to visitor's IP using woo WC_Geolocation PHP class (premium version)
+* Currency can be changed automatically according to visitor's IP using woo WC_Geolocation PHP class
 * 4 currencies aggregators
 * The customer allowed to pay in the selected currency
 * WooCommerce native PayPal gate ready!
 * Ability to set new order currency which were created through admin panel by hands
 * Ability recount order from any currency to basic currency in multiple mode of the plugin
 * Easy to use for administrators and shop customers
-* Compatible with WooCommerce 2.3.x and higher
+* Compatible with WooCommerce 2.4.x and higher
 * Compatible with WooCommerce Extra Product Options => http://codecanyon.net/item/woocommerce-extra-product-options/7908619?ref=realmag777
 * Compatible with – WooCommerce Stripe Gateway by woothemes
 * Compatible with – PayPal for WooCommerce by angelleye